massive-oss/mcover/README.md

 #### Setting a custom runner

-You can specify a custom runner by passing through an instance that implements MCoverRunner.
+You can specify a custom runner by passing through a class that implements MCoverRunner.
 By default an instance of MCoverRunnerImp is created.

-	massive.mcover.MCover.createRunner(new MCoverRunnerImp());
+	massive.mcover.MCover.createRunner(MCoverRunnerImpl);

 #### Ignoring individual classes or methods